orbiting/docs/guides/how-to-run.md

 ##### Next Env Steps

 You don't need to do those immediately.
-But you will quickly run into errors and limitations if the envs are not set.
+But you will quickly run into errors and limitations if those envs are not present.
 You probably want to do the following three rather soon:

 1. [Setup GitHub](https://github.com/orbiting/backends/tree/master/servers/publikator#github)
     - `GITHUB_*` in the root `.env`